FabricationsHQ - Putting the Words to the Music

 Nor can anyone

-deny their legacy and longevity, and while the musical heart and business soul of the band remain intact (Paul Stanley and Gene Simmons respectively) there's life in the old Starchild and fire breather yet.
+deny their legacy and longevity, and while the musical heart and business soul of the band remain (Paul Stanley and Gene Simmons respectively) there's life in the old Starchild and fire breather yet.

 The Elder Statesmen of theatrical rock and roll.

-And so to my second reflection.
+And so to the second KISS reflection.

-As mentioned in my original Muirsical Exceptions article, my favourite KISS album isn't one of the more traditional or classic choices, such as Destroyer or Love Gun, but 1981's (Music From) The Elder.
+This writer's favourite KISS album isn't one of the more traditional or classic choices, such as Destroyer or Love Gun, but 1981's (Music From) The Elder.

 That album however was critically panned, confused the fans and was so poorly received that the band quickly disowned the concept and returned to being the Creatures of the Night the KISS Army love and demand.